RobertStevey/Roblox/Modules/DynamicSoundHandler/README.md

 removes sounds from the sound list

 `:Play(SoundName:string, Target:Vector3|Instance)`
-plays the sound with Occlusion, Delay, and 3D sound effect applied in run time.
+plays the sound with Reverb, Delay, and 3D sound effect applied in run time.

 ## How to use